By Tonja Dausend ©2002

 Does

-the horse look confident and content?
+the horse look confident, content

 -